Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 <br/>

    7. Your offer has now been shared on Offer Bin, a website dedicated to sharing Chia offers.
 Offer Bin is not affiliated with Chia Network Inc.
-   <br/><br/>You now have the option to either view your offer on Offer Bin, copy the URL to share in more locations, or simply wait for someone to accept your offer.
+   <br/><br/>You now have the option to view your offer on Offer Bin, copy the URL to share in more locations, or simply wait for someone to accept your offer.

 <figure>
 <img src="../../static/img/offers_img/gui_tutorial/offer_single_create/7_view_on_offer_bin.png" alt="View on offer bin"/>